Discover Our Featured Courses for Fall 2025

 These featured courses are just a glimpse of the exciting opportunities available to non-degree students this semester.
 For the full list of course offerings, check out our All Credit Courses page.
 You can also check out how to register for credit courses for more information.

 Whether you're looking to gain professional skills, expand your knowledge, or dive into a new passion, there’s something here for everyone.
-Don't wait to start your learning journey—enroll today and make Spring 2025 your season of discovery and growth!
+Don't wait to start your learning journey—enroll today and make Fall 2025 your season of discovery and growth!

 Got questions?
 Email us at – call@mun.ca for prompt support!